 Born in Lyon in 1957, Pierre-Laurent Aimard studied at the Conservatoire de Paris with Yvonne Loriod and in London with Maria Curcio.
-Early career landmarks included winning first prize in the 1973 Messiaen Competition at the age of 16 and being appointed, three years later, by Pierre Boulez to become the Ensemble Intercontemporain's first solo pianist.
+Early career landmarks included winning first prize in the 1973 Olivier Messiaen Competition at the age of sixteen and being appointed, three years later, by Pierre Boulez to become the Ensemble intercontemporain’s first solo pianist.

 Aimard has had close collaborations with many leading composers including Kurtág, Stockhausen, Carter, Boulez and George Benjamin.
-Recent seasons have included the world premieres of Harrison Birtwistle’s piano concerto Responses: Sweet disorder and the carefully careless, as well as Carter’s last piece Epigrams for piano, cello and violin, which was written for Pierre-Laurent.
-Through his professorship at the Hochschule Köln as well as numerous series of concert lectures and workshops worldwide, he sheds an inspiring and very personal light on music from all periods.
+Recent seasons have included the world premieres of Harrison Birtwistle’s piano concerto Responses: Sweet Disorder and the Carefully Careless, as well as Carter’s last piece Epigrams for piano, cello and violin, which was written for Pierre-Laurent.
+Through his professorship at the Hochschule für Musik und Tanz Köln as well as numerous series of concert lectures and workshops worldwide, he sheds an inspiring and very personal light on music from all periods.

 During the 2008–09 season Aimard was an associate professor at the College de France (Paris).
 He is a member of the Bayerische Akademie der Schönen Künste (since 2012).
 He was the recipient of the Royal Philharmonic Society’s Instrumentalist Award in 2005 and was named “Instrumentalist of the Year” by Musical America in 2007.
 In 2015, in collaboration with the Klavier-Festival Ruhr, he launched a major online resource Explore the Score centred on the performance and teaching of music works by Ligeti, Bartók, Boulez and Stravinsky.